McCandless, Pennsylvania: History

 Native American artifacts, primarily Iroquois Nation, have been found in areas of the township.
 Early written history includes a visit by George Washington and his guide, Christopher Gist, in 1753.

 The state of Pennsylvania enacted legislation in order to gain Continental Script, a quickly depreciating currency during the Revolutionary War.
 The legislation ordered for a plan to sell Iroquois land that was known as the Depreciation Lands at the time; this land included the North Hills.
 Soldiers redeemed their certificates by receiving cash or Iroquois land.
 Because of this, Iroquois unrest emerged and did not stop until the Iroquois were defeated in 1794.

 The first European settler in McCandless Township was James Duff, who had purchased 400 acre in 1796.
 Farming increased in the area, and in 1849, meetings were held, presided over by Daniel Vogel, for the purpose of forming a local government.
 The township was founded in 1851 and called "Taylor Township".
 The area was incorporated in 1857 as a second class township and renamed "McCandless Township" in honor of District Judge Wilson McCandless.
 The published population was 1,482 persons.

 During the 1800s McCandless Township was primarily a farming community.
 During the War of 1812, an important supply route for the transportation of war materials from Pittsburgh to Commodore Perry's forces on Lake Erie passed through the area.

 In 1908 an interurban commuter railroad, the Harmony Line, allowed area residents to easily commute to Pittsburgh.
 A concurrent oil boom resulted in rapid early development, centered on the rail stations in the Highland and Ingomar areas.

-By 1931, the Harmony Line was closed because of the popularity of the automobile.
+By 1931, the Harmony Line was closed because of the growing usage of the automobile.

 Allegheny County Commissioner E. V. Babcock initiated the establishment of Allegheny County's North Park.
 He purchased the land and later sold it to the county at cost.
 North Park was founded in 1927 by Allegheny County.
 Approximately 1600 acre of the park, 2.5 sqmi, are located in McCandless.
 This area represents approximately 15.2% of the town.

 Between 1930 and 1950, the town more than doubled its population (from 2,653 to 6,488).
 By 1960, the population had redoubled (14,582) and has since doubled again.
 At the 2000 census, the number of households in the town was 11,159.

 Expanding population and traffic brought more diversified development into the area.
-McKnight Road was built in the mid 1950s and became the primary access into the north suburban areas.
+McKnight Road was built in the mid-1950s and became the primary access into the north suburban areas.
 Retail and office uses occupy some of the McCandless segment of the McKnight corridor.
 The Community College of Allegheny County opened a campus in the area in 1972.
 A new mixed-use development acting as a town center, McCandless Crossing, was completed in 2016 and serves as a strip mall as well as an apartment complex and a townhome neighborhood.